Better support for multiple AnalysisData datasets

 https://gerrit.gromacs.org/#/c/2444/ and https://gerrit.gromacs.org/#/c/2445/ implement most of this along the first alternative outlined above.
 The only thing that is missing is that AbstractAnalysisData::addColumnModule() probably isn't flexible enough to support all potential uses, and it also doesn't support modules that request storage (a problem that it shares with multipoint data).
 Since there are currently no use cases that would require fixing these addColumnModule() problems, it is of lower priority.
 Will consider implementing it after looking at #869.

-#6 Updated by Roland Schulz about 6 years ago
+#6 Updated by Roland Schulz over 6 years ago

 This seems great.
 I haven't yet looked at the implementation in detail.
 In our case we have pairs.
 We have ~1000 selection and we want to calculate a quantity for all pairs.
 I assume one can use it for pairs by simply using the pair index for third dimension (which could be sel1Idx+sel2Idx*selCount).
 Given that we have so many pairs and the quantity is 0 for most pairs we would like to store only the non-zero values.
 Does it already support such sparse storage or have you thought about it?

-#7 Updated by Teemu Murtola about 6 years ago
+#7 Updated by Teemu Murtola over 6 years ago

 Yes, that is the kind of case that this feature is intended for, in particular if you need to compute multiple values per frame per pair (so that you can't simply have one column per pair).
 That kind of sparse storage is not yet supported, but I did give it a thought as you mentioned it already earlier in #869.
 In the context of the new implementation, the storage part should be trivial to implement as a special case of multipoint data that simply does not allow the same column to appear more than once.
 Some extra effort is necessary to make everything else work nicely: there needs to be methods to enable this sort of storage and to propagate this flag to the storage, checks added so that modules that don't work with this kind of data can fail gracefully without implementing checks of their own etc.